-The annual actuarial valuation report of the System used for these statements is dated September 30, 2015.
-Assumption changes as a result of an experience study for the periods 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation.
+The annual actuarial valuation report of the System used for these statements is dated September 30, 2016.
+Assumption changes as a result of an experience study for the period 2007 through 2012 have been adopted by the System for use in the annual pension and OPEB valuations beginning with the September 30, 2014 valuation.